 The online parts of this course are designed to provide a significant amount of flexibility to students in scheduling their own work.
 There are four "hard deadlines", as listed below.
 There are suggested completion dates for each of the 15 units plus midterms and final.
+This means the "hard deadlines" are for work you MUST complete by that date.
+The "suggested dates" are dates you SHOULD meet, but won't suffer consequences beyond just falling behind and needing to work faster.

 The requirement that students plan and schedule their own work is an integral to learning economics.
 In particular it helps the student to experience concepts of scarcity, opportunity costs, production possibilities, and other economic principles.
 More information about scheduling and deadlines in Unit 1 of the course, and by checking the Suggested Schedule.
 Plan your own pace and schedule accordingly.
 To help you plan your scheduling, there is a Suggested Schedule of Work Assignments (click on link to view).
 If you wish, you can download the suggested schedule in either PDF or CSV (for spreadsheets) form using these links: